d-morrison/IntroStatActivities/_book/14-L11-regression-wrapup.md

 16. Write this error in context of the problem.
 \vspace{0.8in}

-17. Write a paragraph summarizing the results of the study as if you are reporting these results in your local newspaper.
-Be sure to describe:
+17. Write a paragraph summarizing the results of the study as if you are reporting these results in your local newspaper.  **Upload a copy of your paragraph to Gradescope for your group.**  Be sure to describe:

 * Summary statistic